 Hansard in the House of Representatives.

-Hansard editors in the House of Representatives.
+A Hansard editor in the House of Representatives.

 We are journalists, photographers, camera people and researchers who report on Parliament.
 We work for different media organisations and have offices here in Parliament House.